Seaspan Corporation: Heading Higher With A 7.2% Dividend Yield

 Recent industry commentary from SSW and others seem to indicate that a recovery in container shipping freight rates may have already started.

-SSW CEO Gerry Wang stated on the 03/31/2017 earnings call that “Q1 [2017] was a very promising quarter for the industry, and it will hopefully serve as a turning point in its recovery.
+“Q1 [2017] was a very promising quarter for the industry, and it will hopefully serve as a turning point in its recovery.
 Over the past few months, we have seen very encouraging signs of improving market conditions.
 Freight market [rates] have increased substantially on main trade routes, the Shanghai Container Shipping Freight Index, up over 75% -- sorry, 70% compared to last year.
 Our customers are seeing significantly higher than expected volumes on the Europe to Asia trade, bolstered by increased demand from Asia for consumer goods and their infrastructure spending”.

-Soren Skou CEO of AP Moller Maersk the world’s largest container shipping line described the container shipping market in these words during the company’s 03/31/2017 earnings conference call: “First of all, we want to make sure that we are clear in saying that the container market, the container market is clearly improving.
+Soren Skou CEO of AP Moller Maersk the world’s largest container shipping line described the container shipping market in these words during the company’s 03/31/2017 earnings conference call:

+“First of all, we want to make sure that we are clear in saying that the container market, the container market is clearly improving.
 Rates are up in the quarter – throughout the quarter and freight rates have continued to increase in April.
 It’s driven by a significant improvement in demand-and-supply situation.
 Demand grew 4% to 5% in the quarter, and supply grew around 1%, which makes the first quarter of 2017 the second quarter in a row where we saw demand growth significantly outpacing supply growth.
 And that, of course, had a very positive impact on freight rates.
 And these freights rates are increasing not only East- West but also now North-South, which is important”

 Technical Analysis

-1 Month Chart
+1-Month Chart

 The SSW stock price made a flat correction with the first leg down to $4.34 in November of 2008, then a corrective recovery to $25 in October 2013 followed by the third and final leg to $5 in June 2017.
 This 3-wave correction has been labeled A-B-C.